 Proposed Rule Could Evict 55,000 Children From Subsidized Housing

-Tens of thousands of poor children — all of them American citizens or legal residents — could lose their housing under a new rule proposed today by the Trump Administration.
+Tens of thousands of poor children — all of them American citizens or legal residents — could lose their housing under a new rule proposed Friday by the Trump administration.

-The rule is intended to prevent individuals who are in the country illegally from receiving federal housing aid, which the administration argues should only go to help legal residents or citizens.
+The rule is intended to prevent people who are in the country illegally from receiving federal housing aid, which the administration argues should go to help only legal residents or citizens.

 But the proposal targets 25,000 families that now receive such aid because they are of "mixed" status, which means that at least one member of the family is undocumented while the others are citizens or legal residents.
 These families now pay higher rents to account for their mixed status.